Skip to main content

 2. Click Add to Agent

-4. Bind placeholders (if required)
+4. Bind placeholders (if required) — see the +Add Mapping section below

-5. Then click Add to Agent
+5. Click Add to Agent to confirm

-Method 2:
+Method 2: Via the Agent Builder

 1. Open the Agent Builder